JuliaIntervals/ValidatedNumerics.jl/docs/decorations.md

 # Decorations

-Decorations are flags, or labels, attached to intervals to indicate the status of a given interval as the product of a function evaluation on a given initial interval.
+Decorations are flags, or labels, attached to intervals to indicate the status of a given interval as the result of evaluating a function on an initial interval.
 The combination of an interval $X$ and a decoration $d$ is called a decorated interval.

 The allowed decorations and their ordering are as follows:
 `com` > `dac` > `def` > `trv` > `ill`.

-Suppose that a decorated interval $(X, d)$ is the result of evaluating a function $f$ on an initial decorated interval $(X_0, d_0)$.
+Suppose that a decorated interval $(X, d)$ is the result of evaluating a function $f$, or the composition of a sequence of functions, on an initial decorated interval $(X_0, d_0)$.
 The meaning of the resulting decoration $d$ is as follows:

 - `com` ("common"): $X$ is a closed, bounded, nonempty subset of the domain of $f$; $f$ is continuous on the interval $X$; and the resulting interval $f(X)$ is bounded.